TomBF/DLL-Jump/README.md

 The project include 3 reference implementions to be found in the plugin folder:
 - DefaultWorld: a horizontal scrolling 2D world with static obstacles and enemies.
 The horizontal size is limited to ~5000 pixel the level is deterministic
-- KeyboardController: a controller that fetched <space> and <arrow> keys to controll the main players
+- KeyboardController: a controller that fetches <space> and <arrow> keys to control the main players
 - AIController: a simple ai controller that automatically tries to climp as heigh as possible